-An avid cyclist, Mr. Grant has served as Chair of the Board of Interior Savings Credit Union and has been actively involved with many of the Board's committees.
-Following his business career with Johnson & Johnson, Don serves on the Board of Directors of the College of Dietitians of BC; Interdivisional Strategic Council, Interior Health Authority; KGH Foundation, Patient Safety & Family Centered Care; and the Executive Committee of ICV Health.
+An outdoors enthusiast, Mr. Grant has served as Chair of the Board of Interior Savings Credit Union and has been actively involved with many of the Board's committees.
+Following his business career with Johnson & Johnson, Don now serves on the Board of Directors of the College of Dietitians of BC; Interdivisional Strategic Council, Interior Health Authority; and the KGH Foundation, Patient Safety& Family Centered Care.